"The quality that we call beauty, however, must always grow from the realities of life."

 "We delight in the mere sight of the delicate glow of fading rays clinging to the surface of a dusky wall, there to live out what little life remains to them.
 We never tire of the sight, for to us this pale glow and these dim shadows far surpass any ornament."

 There’s no shortage of flash and awe in this bustling island nation.
-But so much is said in what isn’t.

 These subtle, fleeting moments stay with you long after you leave.